thomasabishop/prof-site-redevelopment/content/posts/one-hundred-days-code-month-1.md

 ---
 date: 2019-09-22
-title: 'One Hundred Days of Code: month one'
+title: "One hundred days of code: month one"
 template: post
 featured_image: ../img/post/featured/hundred-days-code-1.png
-intro: 'I am now thirty days into the #100daysofcode challenge.
-In this post I reflect on the skills I have gained...'
+intro: "I am now thirty days into the #100daysofcode challenge.
+In this post I reflect on the skills I have gained..."
-tag_color: 'gold'
+tag_color: "gold"
 category:
   - Learning out loud
 tags: